jesse318s/pricecinerator-ai/README.md

 3. Add the new neural network settings to the neuralNetworkSettings.js file in the constants folder (some will be new exports)
 4. Start the app by using the "npm run dev" command
 5. Train the new neural network via the running app (you may need to adjust the values to prevent training errors)
-6. Add the resulting function as an arrow function for the "run" property of the new serialized neural network in the serializedNeuralNetwork.js file in the constants folder
+6. Add the resulting function as the "run" property value of the new serialized neural network in the serializedNeuralNetwork.js file in the constants folder